sichkar-valentyn/What-is-YOLO-format/README.md

 <br/>

-### Files struture of the labels and annotations for YOLO format 👇
+### Files structure of the labels and annotations for YOLO format 👇
 ![Files struture of the labels and annotations for YOLO format](images/yolov5_files.png)

 <br/>